TTiannaiTT/TTiannaiTT.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-***About me***
+## ***About me***

 I am an undergraduate student at Southeast University, under the supervision of Professors Ruiting Zhou and Hao Chen.
 My academic focus centers on Artificial Intelligence and Machine Learning, with a specialization in computer vision and multi-modal learning.
 In addition to my core research areas, I have a strong interest in Robotics.
-Beyond my academic pursuits, I am passionate about coding and take great satisfaction in seeing the tangible results of my development efforts.
+Beyond my academic pursuits, I am passionate about coding and take great satisfaction in seeing the tangible results of my development efforts!

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.